-You may think you are good at giving feedback; but are you?
-Sometimes we need to get back to basics to make sure our feedback is powerful and effective…
+You may think you know how to provide feedback, yet sometimes we need to get back to basics to make sure our feedback is powerful and effective!

 It’s important to remember the true purpose of feedback – it’s not about making a person feel better, but about helping them to do better.